angularFire - bug in angularFireAuth

 },

-Note Please note that there is another currently open issue with angularFire - at the moment /phones/:id will actually redirect to /phones/:id and :id won't be replaced by the right id.
+Note There’s another open issue with angularFire: /phones/:id will redirect to /phones/:id literally, without replacing :id with the actual value.
 Follow this issue on GitHub to learn more.